Corban-Storm/storm-journey/README.md

 # 🌩️ **storm-journey**

 *A self-directed Linux/sysadmin learning archive and project portfolio.*<br>
-This repo documents my journey from first scripts and experiments to building practical, job-ready Linux and security skills.<br>
+This repo documents my journey from first scripts and experiments to building practical, job-ready Linux and security skills.

 <br>
 <br>